sec-stuttgart/pia-mpc/README.md

 You can run the MAC check for more parties by appending `--party-counts "[2, 4, 8, 16, 32]"` to the command (the 2 party result was reported in the paper).

 Note: Supporting another number of parties for this experiments requires modifying [./CMakeLists.txt](CMakeLists.txt) to compile the binary for party counts that are not in the above list.

+Note:
+You can use smaller problem sizes if you are just trying to run the examples, for example, `python3 scripts/mac.py 327680 131072`.

 ### Multiplication Benchmark